Michelle Lewin Sizzles In A Trio Of Bathing Suits, Teases She Can’t Choose Just One

 The video started out with Lewin in a royal-blue suit.
 It wasn’t particularly revealing in the front, but it did contain some sheer panels and detailing to add some interest.

-However, once the fitness professional soon turned and showed that from the back, viewers discovered that this suit did provide a sizzling-hot view.
+However, once the fitness professional turned and showed the suit from the back, viewers discovered that the piece did provide a sizzling-hot view.
 Lewin’s back was entirely exposed and the suit was cut so as to allow the 34-year-old to flaunt her pert booty.

-A few seconds later, Lewin had magically switched to a red bathing suit.
-This one had a gold zipper down the front and the scoop neck did allow her to show off a bit of her cleavage.
-She also showcased off her phenomenal figure in a black suit in the video.
-This suit also had a gold zipper down the front and provided minimal coverage in the back.
+A few seconds later, Lewin magically switched to a red bathing suit.
+This one had a gold zipper down the front, and the scoop neck allowed her to show off a bit of her cleavage.
+She also showcased her phenomenal figure in a black suit in the video.
+That suit also had a gold zipper down the front and provided minimal coverage in the back.

-In less than 20 hours, Lewin’s video had already been viewed more than 2 million times.
-There were also nearly 4,500 comments that contained plenty of praise for the Venezuelan star’s physique.
+In less than 20 hours, Lewin’s video has already been viewed more than 2 million times.
+There were also nearly 4,500 comments to the clip that contained plenty of praise for the Venezuelan star’s physique.

 “You would look good in a potato sack LOL but I like the blue one the best,” detailed one follower.